logo

 Cooking at Home: A Non-negotiable Tool to Optimize Health

 Nancy talks about the benefits of limiting processed foods in your diet“Any valuable tool should be simple.
-That does not mean it will be easy, but if does need to be simple.”
+That does not mean it will be easy, but if it does need to be simple.”

 The only way to truly control your diet is to cook at home.
-When you cook your food, you know where you got the ingredients and what you put into the recipes.
+When you cook your food, you know where the ingredients came from and what you put into the recipes.
 That is why we are so passionate about sharing kitchen ideas and recipes.
 Even before opening our doors at Thrive, we provided cooking classes at Whole Foods.
 We know that to aid our patients on their health journey, motivating them to cook is key.

 Cooking does not have to be intimidating or complicated.

 If you do not make most of your food, you cannot control what it does to your body.
 Eating out is associated with an additional 239 calories daily.
-Even if you only do this once a day, assuming no increase in your physical activity, this could add up to an additional 15 lbs. a year.
+Even if you only do this once a day, assuming no increase in your physical activity, this could add up to an extra 15 lbs. a year.

 When individuals consume whole foods prepared at home, they eat 400 fewer calories.